Cryotherapy helping heal Tampa Bay area veterans

 ST. PETERSBURG, Fla.
-(WFLA) – A St. Petersburg business is now the first and only establishment in the Tampa Bay area to offer the miraculous healing benefits of cryotherapy, also called cold therapy.
+(WFLA) – A St. Petersburg business is now the first and only establishment in the St. Petersburg area to offer the miraculous healing benefits of cryotherapy, also called cold therapy.

 Tampa native Bruce Ramos, who served in the U.S. Army as an Infantry officer, now experiences chronic pain.
 He tells 8 On Your Side he was deployed twice.
 Those deployments took him once to Iraq and once to Afghanistan.
 He says when he returned home, his knees and lower back were worn out.